 - course retakes/resits which temporarily restrict working,

-Please note that the summer fund cannot cover all your expenses over the summer period and should not be expected to.
-You must seek alternative funding eg. paid employment or benefits (if eligible).
+Please note, the summer support grant cannot cover all your expenses over the summer period and should not be expected to.
+You must seek alternative funding eg, paid employment or benefits (if eligible).

-If you are a lone parent, you may be eligible to apply for full housing benefit, Income Support or Jobseekers' Allowance during July and August.
-These should stop in September, so you will need to reapply for your housing benefit for term time.
+If you are a lone parent, you may be eligible to apply for Universal Credit (depending on where you live) or full housing benefit, Income Support or Jobseekers' Allowance during July and August.
+These should stop in September, so you will need to reapply for your housing benefit/Universal Credit for term time.

-The course costs grant fund is available to support students who have higher than standard course costs (not general costs such as books, stationary etc. - the Solent Access to Learning Fund can look at these costs separately), and have extra compulsory expenses.
+The course costs support grant is available to support students who have compulsory course costs (not general costs such as books, stationery etc - the support grant can look at these costs separately), or final major project costs.
 For example:

 - Final projects

-Placements must last a minimum of 10 working days and a maximum of 20 working days.
-If it is over 20 working days students may still apply but will only be eligible for the maximum award available.
+Placements must last a minimum of 10 working days (or 100 hours) and a maximum of 20 working days.

 The fund is limited and not all applications can be successful.